 Workers respiratory protection for surface treatment

-In case of an emergency – presence of toxic gas in the working atmosphere – or for short term works in polluted areas; it is necessary to wear a respiratory protective equipment.
-Workers usually use a full face mask (as most of acids are irritant to eyes), a powered air respirator or even a self-contained breathing apparatus (SCBA) in case of severe toxic gas concentrations.
+In case of an emergency – presence of toxic gas in the working atmosphere – or for short term works in polluted areas; it is necessary to wear respiratory protective equipment.
+Workers usually use a full face gas mask (as most of acids are irritant to eyes), a powered air purifying respirator or even a self-contained breathing apparatus (SCBA) in case of severe toxic gas concentrations.